-(including the Type and Length fields) is in units of 8 octets.
-The minimum value is 2 if at least one domain name is contained in the option.
-The Length field is set to a multiple of 8 octets to accommodate all the domain names in the field of Domain Names of seconds (relative to the time the packet is sent), over which this DNSSL domain name MAY be used for name resolution.
+Lifetime 32-bit unsigned integer.
+The maximum time in seconds (relative to the time the packet is received) over which these DNSSL domain names MAY be used for name resolution.
 The Lifetime value has the same semantics as with the RDNSS option.
 That is, Lifetime SHOULD by default be at least 3 \ MaxRtrAdvInterval.
-A value of all one bits (0xffffffff) represents infinity.
-A value of zero means that the DNSSL domain name MUST no longer be used.
+A value of all one bits (0xfffffff) represents infinity.
+A value of zero means that the DNSSL domain names MUST no longer be used.